khalifa005/e-proc/README.md

 16- Calender

 17- Toast notification

+## Coming features
+1- Authentication via Keycloak

+2- backend tempalte using .Net 8

+if you have any recommendation please share it with us

 ### There is a demo for
 1- (e-proc) app single app using the shared angualr libs